 Antigua & Barbuda

 The beautiful twin islands of Antigua & Barbuda are nestled between the Caribbean Sea and Atlantic Ocean.
-The warm and friendly locals are proud of the islands and genuinely want you to enjoy your stay.
-Antigua is home to 365 beaches, Nelson’s Dockyard, superb snorkelling and quality restaurants.
-A trip to Antigua will not be complete without dancing the night away.
-Bi-weekly reggae parties at Shirley Heights while the sun sets are very popular.
+The warm and friendly locals are proud of the islands and genuinely welcome visitors.
+Antigua is home to 365 beaches, historic Nelson’s Dockyard, superb snorkelling spots and quality restaurants.
+Dance the night away at popular bi-weekly reggae parties at Shirley Heights while the sun sets.
 Read more about Antigua & Barbuda.

-The compact city of Sydney is famous for its iconic Harbour Bridge, Opera House and spectacular beaches.
+The compact city of Sydney is famous for its iconic Harbour Bridge, Opera House and spectacular surf beaches.
 Regular ferry services run from centrally located Circular Quay to a number of alluring beaches and top attractions.
-Animal lovers can get up close to Australia’s unique wildlife at Taronga Zoo, arguably the best in the world, while wine connoisseurs can enjoy tasting sessions at Hunter Valley.
-The eucalyptus scented Blue Mountains are only two hours drive from the city.
+Animal lovers can get up close to Australia’s unique wildlife at Taronga Zoo, arguably the best in the world.
+Wine connoisseurs can enjoy tasting sessions at Hunter Valley.
+The eucalyptus scented Blue Mountains are just two hours drive from the city.
 Marvel at dramatic scenery of forests laced with waterfalls and rock formations… Read more about Australia.

 Ghent in Belgium is renowned for its exquisite chocolate, beer and strangely, sweets in the shape of small noses!
 The Graslei is incredibly beautiful with enchanting night time river reflections.
 By day there is plenty to keep the solo traveller occupied.
 Visit a 12th Century castle, climb a belfry, explore the shops on popular Veldstraat or take a self-guided culinary walking tour around the city.
-Don’t leave without tasting the traditional Flemish dish, Gentse Waterzooi, a steaming hot fish stew.
+Be sure to try the traditional Flemish dish, Gentse Waterzooi, a steaming hot fish stew.
 Read more about Ghent.

 England, a country of fairytale-like castles, lakes, pretty coastlines and rolling hillsides.
 Its capital city, London, is a popular tourist destination with iconic buildings and vibrant nightlife.
 Read more about England.

 Paris is a beautiful city, particularly at night when the main monuments such as the Eiffel Tower and L’Arc de Triomphe are lit up in gold.
-Stroll along Avenue des Champs Elysées, arguably the most famous avenue in the world, sample delicious French favourites of croissants, baguettes, cheese and eclairs.
-Also make time for a cruise along The Seine.
+Alternatively, see the city from a different angle by taking a cruise along the River Seine.
+Stroll along Avenue des Champs Elysées, arguably the most famous avenue in the world.
+Sample delicious French favourites of croissants, baguettes, cheese and eclairs.
 Read more about Paris.

-I have written about two solo travel destinations in Italy so far, a city break and beach holiday…
+Two solo travel destinations to choose from in Italy so far, a city break and beach holiday…

 Florence, the birthplace of the Renaissance period and home to Michelangelo’s famous Statue of David.
-This compact city is easy to explore on foot, resting occasionally for a steaming coffee or a glass of chianti, Tuscany’s signature wine, in a bustling piazza.
+This compact city is easy to explore on foot.
+Take the opportunity of resting occasionally in a bustling piazza with a steaming coffee or a glass of chianti, Tuscany’s signature wine.
 Read more about Florence.

 Sardinia is an idyllic destination that will appeal to epicureans.
 It offers pure relaxation and indulgence with deluxe hotels on Caribbean-like beaches, luxurious spa facilities and fine dining.
 Its mountainous landscape harbours turquoise coves fringed with white sand beaches.
 Read more about Sardinia.

 Amsterdam, Netherlands’ diverse capital, is perhaps best known for its Red Light District and coffee shops.
-This picturesque city with over 160 canals and more than 1500 bridges, is ideal for a short break.
+This picturesque city with over 160 canals and more than 1500 bridges, is popular for short breaks.
 Visit the annexe where Anne Frank hid from the Nazis.
 Then take a leisurely canal cruise while the sun sets.
 Read more about Amsterdam.

-Scotland’s landscapes are amongst the most striking I have seen from my travels.
-The towering snow capped mountains, heather laden hills, valleys of green and sparkling lochs are stunning.
+Scotland’s landscapes are amongst the most striking I have seen while travelling.
+The towering snow capped mountains, heather laden hills, valleys of green and sparkling lochs are simply stunning.
 This is an ideal destination for those who love nature and the outdoors, history and good food.
 Read more about Scotland.

 Suggested Further Reading:

-My blog is updated regularly for each of the recommended solo travel destinations.
-If you want new posts sent directly to your inbox, forward your email address via my contact page.
+Blog posts are added regularly for each of the recommended solo travel destinations.
+If you would like new posts sent directly to your inbox, forward your email address via my contact page.

 A collection of helpful tips on safety, solo dining and planning.